CrimeCrime

 Stephen Matthews sentencing

-The prosecution asked for the maximum sentence, saying the words of the victims are not a collection of stories as the defendants wanted everybody to believe.
+The prosecution asked for the maximum sentence, saying the words of the victims are not a collection of stories as the defense wanted everybody to believe.
 They were a lived reality.
 And there are likely dozens of other women who did not come forward, they said.
 The prosecution also asked for $25,766 in restitution for victim compensation.

 The defense asked for less time in prison, with a focus on rehabilitation.
 They also asked for the court to waive related fines and costs.